bdstein33/personal-site/README.md

 # To Do:
+- Add timestamps to models
+- Build models in massdrop models
+- Set up endpoint testing
+- Add icon library
+- Fix authentication to be secure and prevent users from entering jwttoken

 - Add disabled prop to buttons and disable NEW QUESTION BUTTON if there are no sections

 - Tests for endpoints (dev optimization)

 - Use Promise.resolve to handle errors in actionCreator

-- Add scopes to models (in particular password vs regular scope for user)
-- Add model associations
-- Double check autoIncrement necessity
-- Add icon library
-- Documentation for functions -- figure out how to convert into pretty output